Last updated 1/15/21 4:52PM

 The San Juan Strong Promise is two-fold including 1) businesses & community members 2) customers & visitors.
 If we all work together to adhere to the basic principles of the promise we will be able to continue to maintain operations, keep our doors open, maintain the public health, and crush the curve of COVID-19.
 For more information visit: UtahsCanyonCountry.com/SanJuanStrong

-Four Corners Monument - CLOSED THROUGH JANUARY 1, 2021 (See press release above)
+Four Corners Monument - CLOSED until further notice.
+(See press release above)

 *Please note, while Monument Valley Tribal Park is closed, Hwy 163 passing through the community of Monument Valley remains OPEN and services (lodging, dining, gas, groceries, tours, etc.) are still available to visitors.
 Goulding's Lodge & RV Park will remain OPEN and fully operational.